 In the Multi-Items Rearrangement Task, multiple items are presented at once and participants are instructed to rearrange the items based on their similarity to the others, whereby the proximity between the items serves as an indicator of their similarity.
 Items which are closer together are regarded as similar, while items which far apart are regarded as dissimilar.

 Figure 1 shows the procedure of a trial in the Multi-Items Rearrangement task.
 Because the Multi-Items Rearrangement task presents multiple items at once, a subset of the similarity matrix can be acquired in a single trial.
 Therefore, the Multi-Items Rearrangement task requires less trials to complete the full similarity matrix.
+To fully construct the similarity matrix, every element in the item pool should be presented with every other element at least once.
+Under this constraint, the selection of subsets constitutes a special case of the set cover problem, the optimal solution of which could potentially be computed in polynomial time by devising a specialized heuristic algorithm (Caprara, Toth, & Fischetti, 2000; Feo & Resende, 1989).
+In this paper however, we suggest a less complex and less computationally intensive solution which nonetheless guarantees the coverage of all comparison pairs within an item pool while keeping the required number of subsets relatively low.

-The Multi-Items Rearrangement Task divides the item pool into several subsets, and two subsets are presented in a trial, thus, the task only requires pair-wise combinations among subsets instead of pair-wise combinations among every single item.
+The item pool is divided into several subsets, and two subsets are presented in a trial, thus, the task only requires pair-wise combinations among subsets.
 Assuming the item pool has n items and is divided into subsets with m items each, there are nm subsets.
 The number of trials required to completely compare all the subsets is